doonze/jackettupdate/systemd/README.md

 somewhere else you'll need to adjust accordingly in the service file.
 If you want to change the time it runs, adjust the .timer file.

-If you use my pathing, once you've copied these files over to systemd all you have to do is run the following two commands:
+If you're use my pathing, once you've copied these files over to systemd all you have to do is run the following two commands:

 ```